 However, as Microsoft notes, “it’s important to understand that while some components come already secured for your environment, you’ll need to configure other areas yourself to fit your organization’s security needs.”

-For instance, if you’re accessing an application via Microsoft Windows Virtual Desktop, the security for that application isn’t inherent in the virtual desktop platform.
+For instance, if you’re accessing an application via Microsoft Azure Virtual Desktop, the security for that application isn’t inherent in the virtual desktop platform.
 Organizations are responsible for securing their own apps and user identities.

 Now, because the platform is facilitated by Azure, you do need an Azure account to create and manage your deployment.
 If you already have one, you’re in luck (but you will likely need to add capacity).
 If you don’t have an Azure account, creating one isn’t prohibitively expensive.
 Again, part of the appeal of the cloud is its scalability.
 You can access the features that you need for the number of users you have without overpaying, then add more as you grow.